Miguel Silva (Venezuelan footballer)

-Miguel Alejandro Silva Jaimes (born 9 July 2000) is a Venezuelan footballer who plays as a goalkeeper.
+Miguel Alejandro Silva Jaimes (born 9 July 2000) is a Venezuelan footballer who plays as a goalkeeper for Venezuelan club Universidad Central.

 Career

 Silva signed his first professional contract with Deportivo La Guaira when he was 16 years old.
 For the 2018 season he was loaned to Metropolitanos.
-In his one season at the club he appeared in 14 league matches.
+In his one season at the club, he appeared in 14 league matches.

-During May of 2019 he signed with New York Red Bulls II of the USL Championship.
+During May 2019 he signed with New York Red Bulls II of the USL Championship.